accommodation

 Sauda

-Sauda skisenter is growing.
-It is about 3 hours from Stavanger by boat and bus - 2 hours from Haugesund.
+Sauda is about 3 hours from Stavanger by boat and bus - 2 hours from Haugesund.
 3 hotels and some hyttes, but accommodation is limited - so you can also stay in Stavanger and take the skibåt service at weekends.
-Find out more about Sauda

 Hovden